+The City's view is that the 1994 Agreements are analogous to a tribal-state compact.
 Tribal-state compacts are approved by the Department of the Interior pursuant to 25 U.S.C. § 2710(d)(8).
 The City retained Dr. Alan P. Meister to conduct a study of compact terms found in tribal-state compacts.
 Dr. Meister concluded that the 1994 Agreements' terms were consistent with tribal-state compacts in regard to compensation, term, access to financial records, and controls on gaming regulation.
 According to the City, the payment to the City was designed to reflect approximately one-third of the casino's net revenue.
 The City notes that the 1994 Agreements were entered into before the Band entered a compact with the State of Minnesota and therefore the exclusivity granted to the Band was valuable consideration for the rental payments.
-Additionally, the City points to the fact that it supported the Band's trust acquisition of the casino property in 1986, condemned property to build a parking ramp for the casino, paid the Band to manage a parking ramp under an agreement that expired on December 31, 2010, and agreed not to enter into any similar agreements with another Indian tribe.
+Additionally, the City points to the fact that it supported the Band's trust acquisition of the casino property in 1986, condemned property to build a parking ramp for the casino, paid the Band to manage a parking ramp under an agreement with another Indian tribe.
 Finally, the City argues that the revenue paid to it by the Band is not a tax because it was negotiated by the parties, rather than being imposed upon the Band by the City.